openimis/openimis-fe_js/README.md

 * from /openimis-fe_js:
   * install the linkable version of your package: `yarn link @openimis/fe-mymodule`
   * add your module (name and entry entiry) in `openimis.json` and regenerate the modules import script: `node module-requirements.js`
-Note: to ease development lifecycle, please consider using the 'watch' mechanism (see @openimis/fe-core for an example)
+Note: to ease development lifecycle, please consider using the 'rollup' mechanism (see @openimis/fe-core for an example)

 ### To create a distinct implementation of an existing openIMIS module (e.g. `@openimis/fe-location-dhis2`)
 Unlike backend modules, there is 'shared logical name' between distinct implementations of a same 'module'.